Ajex-Joshy/Ajex-Joshy/README.md

-# Hola, I'm Ajex Joshy 👋
+# Hello, I'm Ajex Joshy 👋
 ### MERN-Wired | Code Craftsman | Building the Future, One Commit at a Time

 ---